LuigiColantuono/buncord-hybrid-sharding/README.md

 - `POST /restart`: Trigger a rolling restart.
 - `POST /maintenance`: Toggle maintenance mode.

----

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](file:///LICENSE) file for details.
-Portions of this code are based on `discord.js` and `discord-hybrid-sharding`, copyright of their respective authors.
+Portions of this code are based on `discord.js` and [`discord-hybrid-sharding`](https://github.com/meister03/discord-cross-hosting), copyright of their respective authors.

 Developed with ❤️ by [Luigi Colantuono](https://github.com/LuigiColantuono).